Welcome to hidden europe. We promise a fresh perspective on well trodden trails, and a cool look at undiscovered corners.

 hidden europe magazine aims at discovering the exotic in the everyday.
 The places we feature are unhyped and unsung yet full of interest.
 If you want to understand Europe's rich cultural diversity, this is the magazine for you.

 hidden europe attends as much to the journey as to the destination.
 We take the train to Belarus and the ferry to Iceland.
 And the prose is as unhurried as the journeys it describes.

 The magazine features genuinely out-of-the-way places.
 Where we touch down on somewhere more mainstream, the perspective on the place is unconventional.
 And we never present places merely as points of consumption.

-Click on the sketch-map below to search for articles relating to your favourite country.
+Click on the sketch-map below to search for articles relating to your favourite country (on some devices you will see a list of country names instead).
 Yet no map is perfect, and for countries not shown on the interactive map — and to explore topics, regions or place names — just use the search box below the map.

 Note: Search terms need to have a minimum of 3 letters